lucacrippa88/watson-assistant-training/README.md

 In order to use this code, it's necessary to have:

 1. An IBM Cloud account.
-It's free of charge, no credit card required (only a valid email address)
+It's free of charge, no credit card required (only a valid email address).
+Possible to have it leveraging your University partnership with IBM (see here for more info: https://www.ibm.com/industries/it/it/educationandresearch/)
 2. A Watson Assistant Lite Service (free of charge)